Fall Study Board

 Because the Study Board system communicates with students via email, each student must maintain and use an active WKU email account.
 If an email account becomes inactive (for example, over quota), the student's Study Board account will be deactivated and any pending studies will be canceled.
 The student may have the Study Board account reactivated by contacting the Study Board Administrator.

 Any additional questions about research credits, account information, or any other aspect of research participation can be answered by the FAQ page, or the other pages of this website.
-A complete set of Study Board guidelines is available for download by using the link to the right.
+A complete set of Study Board guidelines is available on a web page that includes a download option.
 If question or problem cannot be addressed by information at this website, a solution may be found by contacting the Study Board Administrator.